mysteriumnetwork/tequilapi-webapp-tutorial/README.md

 4. Create the `tsconfig` file using `yarn tsc --init`.

-5. Create a `index.ts` file.
+5. Create an `index.ts` file.

 6. We will start adding some code!
 We are just going to use default libraries.
-To create a proxy we will need a server which listens to the requests, forwards them, and forwards the reply back to us with the correct CORS headers.
+To create a proxy we will need a server that listens to the requests, forwards them, and forwards the reply back to us with the correct CORS headers.
 To create the server we will type:

 ```ts
 import { createServer, IncomingMessage, request, ServerResponse } from 'http';